 Certain Federal laws only apply based on factors such as the number of employees or Participants relating to an Employer's control group or for other reasons.
 In this regard, the following laws may be applicable.
-The provisions specified below are intended to reflect the requirements of such laws and are not intended to grant additional rights beyond such laws to any individual, and such language should be interpreted accordingly.
+The provisions specified below are intended to reflect a summary of the laws and are not intended to grant additional rights beyond such laws to any individual, and such language should be interpreted accordingly.